 Put on your gloves and soak the tied-up shirts in a bucket of soda ash mixed with water for like 20 minutes or so before you add the colors.
 Get one bucket for each of the different colors and start mixing the dyes.

-Next, dip separate sections of the garment in the dyes trying as much as possible not to mix the dye colors on the shirt or in the buckets so as not to get a messy looking pattern.
+Next, dip separate sections of the garment in the dyes trying as much as possible not to mix the dye colors on the shirt or in the buckets so as not to get a messy-looking pattern.
 To get more accurate dyeing, use squirt bottles to apply the different colors.

 If you want a few white spaces in your shirt, let the dye get into the crevices of the tied-up shirt as much as possible.
-The reverse is the case if you want a lot of white spaces – don’t allow the dye seep too far into the crevices.
+The reverse is the case if you want a lot of white spaces – don’t allow the dye to seep too far into the crevices.

 Don’t unwrap the shirt, but instead allow it to dry the way it is for some time and let any remaining dye drip off the garment.
 Then seal it up in a plastic bag and leave it overnight or for a minimum of 8 hours.